-✓ In order to sit for the REHS Licensing Exam you must have your Bachelor's Degree and successfully complete the EPH program, or complete equivalent courses at the college level.
+- ✓ Check https://cpe.rutgers.edu/environment-public-health-nj-rehs for current information. - ✓ In order to sit for the REHS Licensing Exam you must have your Bachelor's Degree and successfully complete the EPH program, or complete equivalent courses at the college level.

-Appendix I: Professional Associations in Public Health
+Appendix G: Professional Associations in Public Health

-The following are some organizations that offer professional development, networking, and a professional home for students and professionals in the field of public health.
+The following are some organizations that offer professional development, networking, and a professional home for students and professionals in the field of Public Health Promotion.
 Undergraduate students are strongly encouraged to join the state chapters of these professional associations (NJPHA and NJSOPHE) in order to jumpstart their careers:

-AAHPERD - American Alliance for Health Physical Education, Recreation, and Dance ACHA - American College Health Association APHA - American Public Health Association NCHEC - National Commission for Health Education Credentialing, Inc. NJPHA - New Jersey Public Health Association NJSOPHE - New Jersey Society for Public Health Education SOPHE - Society for Public Health Education
+- AAHPERD American Alliance for Health Physical Education, Recreation, and Dance - ACHA American College Health Association - APHA American Public Health Association - NCHEC National Commission for Health Education Credentialing, Inc. - NJPHA New Jersey Public Health Association - NJSOPHE New Jersey Society for Public Health Education SOPHE Society for Public Health Education

-Appendix J: Tips for Academic Success
+Appendix H: Tips for Academic Success